Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 # Software

 Apple Swift Playgrounds 3.0 from iOS App Store.
-Swift Playgrounds lets kids ages ~4 and Up program their iPad directly to experiment with ARKit and Scenekit.
+Swift Playgrounds lets kids ages >4 program their iPad directly to experiment with ARKit and Scenekit.

 There is no Blender for iOS and is optional for a tutorial.